 Today, the city has some of the most exciting modern architecture in Britain including the Millennium Centre and the epic engineering feat that is the Cardiff Bay Barrage.
 There is always something going on in Cardiff — check online to see what festivals, sporting events or concerts may be happening during your visit.

-For history buffs, Cardiff Castle is right in the city’s center, and the Natural History Museum is one of the most popular attractions in Wales.
+For history buffs, Cardiff Castle is right in the city’s centre, and the Natural History Museum is one of the most popular attractions in Wales.
 When you’re finished learning, enjoy a meal at one of the city’s pop-up restaurants or take a detour into a pub.

 If you want something a little wilder, there are plenty of places to let your hair down — Cardiff is known for its nightlife.
 Only two hours from London, it’s well worth the trip.